Emerging Research and Future Treatment Directions

 There is a well-known link between the immune system and melanoma.
 For example, people who take medications that weaken their immune system are at high risk of melanoma.
 Melanoma cells are able to hide from the body’s immune defenses.7 Certain treatments are available, and others continue to be studied, that treat melanoma by boosting your own immune system.

 T-cells are immune cells that recognize and attack invaders.
 Patients live longer if T-cells naturally infiltrate (sneak into) melanoma tumors.7 Adoptive T-cell therapy is based on this idea.
 T-cells that have entered a melanoma tumor are collected from a patient.
 More T-cells are grown in a laboratory.
 The T-cells are given back to the patient.
 The idea is that the T-cells will fight the cancer cells.
 This treatment is still in relatively early stages of study, and research is ongoing.

 Intralesional therapy: PV-10

 PV-10 (Rose Bengal).
 For this treatment, medication is injected into the tumor.
 The term for this is intralesional therapy.
 Rose Bengal is a dye used for medical purposes.
 Researchers noticed that the dye builds up in the tumor lysosomes.
 (Lysosomes are the cell’s “garbage disposal.”
 It is the part of the cell that digests cellular waste.)
 As the dye builds up, the tumor cells quickly start to break down.9 PV-10 is a formulation of Rose Bengal made for people with melanoma.
 In a phase II study, 26% of patients with advanced or metastatic melanoma had a complete response.
 The side effects were mild to moderate.9 Most related to the injection site.
 Examples include pain, swelling, or appearance of fluid-filled blisters at the injection site.
-(Clinical trial: NCT02557321 treating metastatic melanoma).
+Clinical trial: NCT02557321 is an ongoing study treating metastatic melanoma.

 Participating in a clinical trial